theaverageaudiophile/TRACE-Akshay-Edit/_Footer.md

-Trace is an open source project, started by WSP Australia.
+Trace is an open source project started by WSP Australia.
+Contributions are welcome from anyone.